Diamondbacks vs. Cardinals Player Props Betting Odds

 Marte Stats

-- Marte has picked up at least one hit in four straight games.
-In his last five games he is batting .368 with two triples, two home runs, four walks and five RBI.
+- Marte heads into this game looking to extend his five-game hit streak.
+In his last five games he is batting .474 with two triples, two home runs, four walks and five RBI.

 Marte Recent Games